 This course examines various theoretical approaches to the psychology of criminal and deviant behaviour.
 It commences with historical perspectives that are based upon internal, biological contracts and progresses through the psychoanalytical and type theories to a social learning perspective including the social-structural and symbolic-interactionist theory.
-Prerequisite: CRIM 101 or PSYC 101 processing and treatment of offenders in Canada will be evaluated in terms of fairness and effectiveness.
+Prerequisite: CRIM 101 or PSYC 101 3 CR / (3,0)